GTSupplyChainAR/Unity-Order-Picking-v2/README.md

-# Unity-Order-Packing-v2
+# Unity-Order-Picking-v2
-A second version of HoloLens Order Packing Code.
+A second version of HoloLens Order Picking Code.